Shirodork/The-Derp-Bot-2.0/README.md

   - `!coinflip`: Flip a coin!
   - `!catfacts`: Pulls from a JSON repository of cat facts!
   - `!dogfacts`: Pulls from a JSON repository of dog facts!
+  - `!urban [word]` or `!urban randomword`: Looks up a word in the Urban Dictionary.
+You can substitute a word with "randomword" to pull a random word definition.
 ### Meme Generation Commands
   - `!memeDungeon`: Darkest Dungeon "DISPAIR" meme
   - `!memeRetarded`: "Oh no, its Retarded" Meme